Cog Icon signifying link to Admin page

 1. Every image has its own unique URL.
 However, once you've uploaded an image to your site you'll find it's not actually coming from your domain.
 For example the URL of the Van Gogh image above has the address https://web-cdn.org/s/10/image/Artworks/Van-Gogh-Self-Portrait.jpg.
 This isn't unusual in web systems - it allows us to deliver your images (and files like PDFs) using a CDN (Content Delivery Network) which takes the load off our server and speeds up your site for users no matter where they are in the world.

 2. Images are dynamically resized as required.
 Open this link and you'll see a much smaller version of Van Gogh.
 In the address bar, replace the number 321 as the maxWidth with another number and click refresh.
 You should get a version at the size you requested.
-The Spanglefish system tries to request images at a reasonable size for whatever you're using them to keep your site as fast as possible, but you can tweak that if you wish.
+The Spanglefish system tries to request images at a reasonable size for whatever you're using them to keep your site as lean and fast as possible, but you can tweak that if you wish.
 If you are sure you only need a specific logo at a maximum of 100 pixels wide, then feel free to add ?maxWidth=100 to the end of it in your code.

 3. You can do some other cool stuff by adding to the query string.
 See this example.